snaka/qiita-notifications/README.md

 # qiita-browser-extensions
-Web browser extensions for Qiita and Qiita:Team.
+Official browser extensions for Qiita and Qiita:Team.